Introductory Lectures on Quantum Field Theory: Renormalization

 and similarly for $|\gamma,{\rm out}\rangle$, where we have denoted symbolically by $|n\rangle$ all the possible states of the electron-positron pair.
 Since these states are orthogonal to $|\gamma,{\rm in}\rangle_{0}$, $|\gamma,{\rm out}\rangle_{0}$, we find torder $e^{2}$

 Hence, we see that the diagram of Eq. (\ref{eq:polarization_tensor}) really corresponds to the order-$e^{2}$ correction to the photon propagator $\langle\gamma,{\rm in}| \gamma',{\rm out}\rangle$

 Once we understood the physical meaning of the Feynman diagram to be computed we proceed to its evaluation.
 In principle there is no problem in computing the integral in Eq. (\ref{eq:polarization_tensor}) for nonzero values of the electron mass.
 However since here we are going to be mostly interested in seeing how the divergence of the integral results in a scale-dependent renormalization of the electric charge, we will set $m_{e}=0$.
 This is something safe to do, since in the case of this diagram we are not inducing new infrared divergences in taking the electron as massless.
-Doing some $\gamma$-matrices gymnastics it is not complicated to show that the polarization tensor $\Pi_{\mu\nu}(q)$ defined in Eq. (\ref{eq:Pialphabeta}) can be written as
+Implementing gauge invariance and using standard techniques in the computation of Feynman diagrams (see references \cite{ours}-\cite{banks}) the polarization tensor $\Pi_{\mu\nu}(q)$ defined in Eq. (\ref{eq:Pialphabeta}) can be written as

 with